JUMPN (JST) Hits Self Reported Market Capitalization of $1,118.53 Billion

 JUMPN Token Profile

-JUMPN’s launch date was April 24th, 2022.
+JUMPN’s genesis date was April 24th, 2022.
 JUMPN’s total supply is 99,999,999,899 tokens.
+The official message board for JUMPN is medium.com/@jumpnofficial.
 JUMPN’s official Twitter account is @jumpnofficial.
-The official message board for JUMPN is medium.com/@jumpnofficial.
-JUMPN’s official website is jumpn.today.
+The official website for JUMPN is jumpn.today.

-It is usually not possible to buy alternative cryptocurrencies such as JUMPN directly using U.S. dollars.
-Investors seeking to acquire JUMPN should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy JUMPN using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as JUMPN directly using U.S. dollars.
+Investors seeking to trade JUMPN should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy JUMPN using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “JSTUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );